cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 The following three tables provide examples of CDE-encoded CBOR data items, each giving Diagnostic Notation (EDN {{-edn}}), the encoded data item in hexadecimal, and a comment.

+Implementers that want to use these examples as test input may be interested in the file `example-table-input.csv` in the github repository `cbor-wg/draft-ietf-cbor-cde`.

 {::include example-tables.md}